 - Finally press Save to save the Data View.

 Once a Data View is defined, it can be used to create tabular reports for viewing or export.
 This report will include the latest project data at the time of execution.

-- To view data in the report, go to a project and select the template from the Data Views tab.
+- To view data in the report, go to a project and click the name of the template from the Data Views tab.

 - This will start the report generation and the report job will go into the Queue.
 For smaller reports, the report will be displayed within a couple seconds.

 - For larger reports, you may have to wait, but you can leave the page and check back on the Queue tab to find the latest status of the report.